 10. Shin Megami Tensei: Digital Devil Saga

-Right from the 1980s, the Shin Megami Tensei series has been in business, and in comparison to Persona; it is focused more on gameplay than a character like Persona.
+Right from the 1980s, the Shin Megami Tensei series has been in business, and in comparison to the original Persona; it is focused more on gameplay than the main character like Persona.

 Unlike its similar games in the SMT series, Nocturne, which has a tougher understanding of the game, Digital Devil Saga is an outlier fitted with lovely characters and an outstanding story where you struggle through the difficult heat of gameplay while trying to achieve the goal.